dotnetconfig/dotnet-config/README.md

 The file consists of **sections** and **variables**.
 A section begins with the name of the section in square brackets and continues until the next section begins.
 Section names are case-insensitive.
-Only alphanumeric characters, `-` and `.` are allowed in section names.
+Only alphanumeric characters and `-` are allowed in section names.
 Each variable must belong to some section, which means that there must be a section header before the first setting of a variable.